rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 ```BASH
 rats -w 3 --xml <sources> > report.xml
 ```
 To extend the set of known RATS rules define them in the file _$SONARQUBEHOME/extensions/rules/rats_.
-See [[Extending rules in C++ analysers]] for details.
+See [[Extending the code analysis]] for details.

 ### Pc-Lint
 The Pc-Lint XML output needs to be formated to fit SonarQube.